 - Low system resources.

-Also, Windows VPS hosting or Linux VPS problems can be divided into few categories: hardware problems, operating system configuration problems and application or services related problems.
-Getting your server running again might not be an easy task as it depends on the source it came up.
-Nevertheless, there are major steps that could help to track down the core problem resulting in VPS shut down.
+Also, Windows VPS hosting or Linux VPS problems can be divided into a few categories: hardware problems, operating system configuration problems, and application or services-related problems.
+Getting your server running again might not be an easy task as it depends on the source it came up with.
+Nevertheless, there are major steps that could help to track down the core problem resulting in the VPS shutdown.

 Windows VPS crash down

-There are several commonly met situations that might end in Windows VPS server crash.
-First, WebsitePanel URL might result in error after long time loading or WebsitePanel, SmartMail, MS SQL, MYSQL services might just stop working automatically.
-Also, applications can fail to connect to MS SQL database.
+There are several commonly met situations that might end in a Windows VPS server crash.
+First, WebsitePanel URL might result in an error after a long time of loading, or WebsitePanel, SmartMail, MS SQL, and MYSQL services might just stop working automatically.
+Also, applications can fail to connect to the MS SQL database.

-Some other common situations in Windows VPS hosting are when one can’t connect to SmartMail, because of the service crash, when applications fail to connect to MS SQL or when web pages throw connectivity errors.
-Each of these situations cause the VPS to stop working.
+Some other common situations in Windows VPS hosting are when one can’t connect to SmartMail, because of a service crash, when applications fail to connect to MS SQL, or when web pages throw connectivity errors.
+Each of these situations causes the VPS to stop working.

-Most of the times, DNS, SmartMail, MySQL and other Windows VPS services require a large amount of CPU, Disk space and RAM recourses; therefore, VPS breaks down because of being unable to feed them.
+Most of the time, DNS, SmartMail, MySQL and other Windows VPS services require a large amount of CPU, Disk space, and RAM recourses; therefore, VPS breaks down because of being unable to feed them.

 Reviving Windows VPS

-In case of reviving Windows VPS, one should release diskspace by deleting unwanted and unnecessary data from the VPS.
-Another alternative would be to recover the services by configuring them – each of the failure can be restarted inside the server.
+In the case of reviving Windows VPS, one should release disk space by deleting unwanted and unnecessary data from the VPS.
+Another alternative would be to recover the services by configuring them – each of the failures can be restarted inside the server.

 Moreover, if the VPS remains not fully functionating, determine the cause by Event Viewer – it will expose the information of all the registered errors and warnings.
-Most of the times, the service will provide significant information of any problem.
+Most of the time, the service will provide significant information about any problem.

-Another way to examine the load of the VPS is to use WHM that displays all the information on the main page.
+Another way to examine the load of the VPS is to use WHM which displays all the information on the main page.
 With the process manager in WHM, one can kill selected processes or trace them as well as get information on each process resource consumption.
 Finally, on WHM one can check Apache if it’s running and restart it.
-Nevertheless, if indicated steps doesn’t seem to be working, server reboot via WHM or SSH can put everything into place.
+Nevertheless, if indicated steps don’t seem to be working, a server reboot via WHM or SSH can put everything into place.

 Windows VPS hosting or Linux VPS hosting if not managed continuously can cause the server to shut down completely.
-Therefore, neither the VPS administrator nor the customer of the website will be able to make actions, resulting in enormous damage to the business success.
+Therefore, neither the VPS administrator nor the customer of the website will be able to take action, resulting in enormous damage to the business’s success.
 First, no panic is going to help – reasonable and effective actions are the only way to start the VPS running again.